suhanithakur1108/linkedin-clone/README.md

 ## Linkedin Clone
- A LinkedIn Clone built using HTML and CSS .
+ A Linkedin Clone built using HTML and CSS .
  ## Technology Used
  - HTML5
  -  CSS